-- hn,S. and Cho.
+- Ahn,S. and Cho.
 T.S.
 2022.
 “The effects of analyst coverage on innovation strategy: A cognitive perspective,” The academy of Management Best Papers Proceedings.

 - Ahn, S., Cho, C.K. and Cho, T.S.
-“Performance feedback and organizational learning: The role of regulatory focus,” forthcoming in Management Decision.
+2021.
+“Performance feedback and organizational learning: The role of regulatory focus,” Management Decision.

 - Choi, W.S., Ahn, S.H. & Cho, T.S.
 2021.
 “Interfirm rivalry in action: An exploratory study of multiplex theaters in Korea,” Korea Business Review.

-- Cho, C. K., Cho, T. S., and Lee, J. “Managerial attributes, consumer proximity, and corporate environmental performance,” Forthcoming in Corporate Social Responsibility and Environmental Management.
+- Cho, C. K., Cho, T. S., and Lee, J. 2018.
+“Managerial attributes, consumer proximity, and corporate environmental performance,” Corporate Social Responsibility and Environmental Management.